LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 It is also possible to output the distribution for all the reads (of at least 5kb) but usually this distribution is less informative due to the overwhelming presence of reads with very low signal.
-From the second plot of the PDF file (a zoom of the first plot of th e PDF), it is possible to draw a line between the 0 level signal (background) and the informative signal which usually come in two wide distribution.
+From the second plot of the PDF file (a zoom of the first plot of the PDF), it is possible to draw a line between the 0 level signal (background) and the informative signal which usually come in two wide distribution.
 One of medium level mode corresponding to the DNA replicated during the chase